chuchuroth/Huawei/chatGPT.md

 In summary: I bring deep German roots, a trilingual profile, proven experience in Sino-German collaborations, an entrepreneurial mindset, and strong skills in technology scouting, trend analysis, and communication.
 I’m confident I can contribute to Huawei’s Automotive Engineering Lab by scouting high-potential technologies, conducting reality checks, and building the right partnerships to strengthen Huawei’s position in Europe’s automotive ICT ecosystem.

++ I am interested in this role because

+I am confident in my potential to become an expert in public relations and resource integration scouting.
+I am eager to apply my creativity to contribute distinctive value to your company.
+In the current era of artificial intelligence, many capabilities such as data processing and information gathering are increasingly being outperformed by AI.
+However, I believe that uniquely human qualities—particularly empathy and the ability to understand others—remain irreplaceable.
+For this reason, I find this position especially appealing, as it offers the opportunity to leverage these strengths in a meaningful way.

 + I would work on immediately/ what idea I have NOW -

 For my role, Huawei's potentials in EU-China bridges (e.g., via KIT networks) enable scouting high-value trends like L3 autonomy—delivering immediate roadmap value.
 I would actively build strategy to approach the potential company and targeting particular personel to build business relationship.

 ---
 Great 👍 — here’s a **concise 5-minute version** of your self-introduction speech, tailored for first-round or HR screenings.
 It keeps your key points (background, Sino-German bridge-builder, entrepreneurial spirit, tech scouting, geopolitical awareness, Huawei’s advantages) but trims the details so it flows naturally within 4–5 minutes.